 A number of federal and state laws and regulations contain antiretaliation provisions, which are among the most heavily mediated and litigated employee protections.
 In fact, the Equal Employment Opportunity Commission (EEOC) receives tens of thousands of retaliation-based complaints each year.
 Other major federal employment laws containing antiretaliation provisions include the Fair Labor Standards Act (FLSA), the Employee Retirement Income Security Act (ERISA) and the Family and Medical Leave Act (FMLA).

 The Sarbanes-Oxley Act of 2002 (SOX), as amended by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank), includes penalties for retaliating against whistleblowers.
 These whistleblower provisions, along with many other statutory provisions, are enforced by the Occupational Safety and Health Administration's Office of the Whistleblower.

 Trends: The Supreme Court has adopted a strict standard of proof for retaliation claims under Title VII of the Civil Rights Act of 1964.
 In University of Texas Southwestern Medical Center v.
 Naiel Nassar, MD, the Court adopted a standard that requires employees to show that "but for" the employer's improper motive, the adverse employment action would not have been taken.
 This contrasts with the "mixed motive" standard of proof, where an employee must show that the employer's improper motive was a "motivating factor," but not the primary factor, in the decision.
-Although this employer-friendly, strict standard of proof is applicable in Title VII retaliation cases, many courts continue to apply employee-friendly, relaxed standards of proof in whistleblower retaliation cases.
+In addition, the EEOC has proposed draft enforcement guidance that would strengthen the EEOC's ability to enforce retaliation protections and that would bring its guidance in line with recent Supreme Court cases.

 Author: Marta Moakley, JD, Legal Editor